emccorson/onsenguide/GUIDE.md

 ##### Making the grid

-We have the sprites, we have the code to save Pokémon, we have the やる気; let's grid this mother!
+Now to create a grid.
 Actually, there is no need for special Onsen UI components here, so we'll just use some regular HTML and CSS.
 Replace the contents of `saved.html` with:

 ```html
 <ons-page id="saved">